-- Non current copies of EPIGRAPH (from 1999). - Annual reports of 2000 and 2002. - The 'Awards section' includes details of ILAE awards and the recipients, since 1999, of the following awards: ambassador, lifetime achievement, Michael prize, social achievement, young investigators award.
+- Non-current copies of Epigraph (from 1999). - Annual reports of 2000 and 2002. - The 'Awards section' includes details of ILAE awards and the recipients, since 1999, of the following awards: ambassador, lifetime achievement, Michael prize, social achievement, young investigators award.

-Contact details
+Contact Details

-• Details of the Brussels and Hartford Offices and personnel.
+This section contains details of the Brussels and Hartford offices and personnel.